cyclops-ui/cyclops/install/chart/README.md

 ---

-To install Cyclops Helm chart into your Kubernetes cluster, you can install it via OCI chart:
+You can install the Cyclops Helm chart in your Kubernetes cluster using our OCI chart:
 ```bash
 helm install cyclops \
 --namespace cyclops \